fast/logforth/README.md

 [actions-badge]: https://github.com/fast/logforth/workflows/CI/badge.svg
 [actions-url]:https://github.com/fast/logforth/actions?query=workflow%3ACI

-Logforth is a flexible and easy-to-use logging framework for Rust applications.
+Logforth is a versatile, extensible, and easy-to-use logging framework for Rust applications.
 It allows you to configure multiple dispatches, filters, and appenders to customize your logging setup according to your needs.

-## Features

-- **Multiple Dispatches**: Configure different logging behaviors for different parts of your application.
-- **Flexible Filters**: Use built-in or custom filters to control which log records are processed.
-- **Various Appenders**: Output logs to stdout, stderr, files, or even send them to OpenTelemetry collectors.
-- **Elegant Layouts**: Format log records using predefined layouts or create your own.
-- **Enrichable Diagnostics**: Attach additional context to log records for better debugging and analysis.
-- **Custom Components**: Easily implement your own appenders, filters, layouts, and diagnostics by implementing the provided traits.
-- **Bridges**: Out-of-the-box integration with the `log` crate for seamless logging.

 ## Getting Started